benhur07b/qgis-style-hlurb-land-use-zoning-color-codes/README.md

 ![Styles based on Land Use Categories and Color Coding in Annex 1 of HLURB CLUP Guidebook Vol. 3 (2014)](/img/hlurb-qgis-style.png)

-The styles are also available at [QGIS Style repository](https://plugins.qgis.org/styles/)
+The styles are also available at [QGIS Style repository].(https://plugins.qgis.org/styles/)

+Pull Requests and Updates are welcome especially if you have a more updated version of the guidebook.

 ![Creative Commons License BY-SA](https://i.creativecommons.org/l/by-sa/4.0/80x15.png)